 - External applications for user interfacing with the IoT device, such as a mobile app

-- Cloud and third party APIs interacting with the devices
+- Cloud and third-party APIs interacting with the devices

 Threat identification is basically the process of answering the question: “what could go wrong?”.

-This can be achieved using traditional methodologies such as STRIDE.
+This can be achieved by using traditional methodologies such as STRIDE.
 However, we prefer a more practical and less subjective approach based on the identification of IoT industry frameworks and checklists.
 There are a number of them, but two that we particularly like and support are:

 - GSMA: The GSM Association, a historical alliance of mobile carriers, has also put its eyes on IoT security.
-They have developed a quite comprehensive set of IoT security guidelines and its reading can definitely set up a good base to identify IoT threats
+They have developed quite a comprehensive set of IoT security guidelines and its reading can definitely set up a good base to identify IoT threats

 Matching both OWASP and GSMA identified threats against your IoT product design can be a good practical exercise to understand what could go wrong.